 - 26140.
 This article applies only to cultivation sites and dispensaries. - 26140.5.
 The Division of Labor Standards Enforcement shall do all of the following: - (a) Maintain minimum standards for the competency and training of employees of a licensed cultivator or dispensary through a system of testing and certification. - (b) Maintain an advisory committee and panels as necessary to carry out its functions under this article.
 There shall be employer representation on the committee and panels. - (c) Adopt regulations as determined to be necessary to implement this article. - (d) Issue certification cards to employees certified pursuant to this article. - (e) Establish registration fees in an amount reasonably necessary to implement this article, not to exceed twenty-five dollars (\$25) for the initial registration.
 There shall be no fee for annual renewal of registration.
-Fees shall be placed in the fund. - 26141. (a) Commencing By January 1, 2019, 2017, the Division of Labor Standards Enforcement shall develop a certification program for cannabis employees.
-Commencing January 1, 2019, except as provided in subdivision (c), certification shall be required of all persons who perform work as cannabis employees shall be certified by the Division of Labor Standards Enforcement. employees. - (b) Commencing January 1, 2019, individuals Individuals desiring to be certified shall submit an application for certification and examination. - (c) (1) Certification is not required for registered apprentices working as cannabis employees as part of an apprenticeship program approved on or after January 1, 2019, under a state-approved apprenticeship program.
-An apprentice who is within one year of completion of his or her term of apprenticeship shall be permitted to take the certification examination and, upon passing the examination, shall be certified immediately upon completion of the term of apprenticeship.
+Fees shall be placed in the fund.
+Fees collected for cultivation sites and dispensaries shall be placed into the Medical Cannabis Cultivation Fee Account and the Medical Cannabis Retail Fee Account, respectively. - 26141. (a) By January 1, 2017, the Division of Labor Standards Enforcement shall develop a certification program for cannabis employees.
+Commencing January 1, 2019, except as provided in subdivision (c), certification shall be required of all persons who perform work as cannabis employees.

-- (2) On or after Commencing January 1, 2019, an uncertified person may perform work for which certification is otherwise required in order to acquire the necessary on-the-job experience for certification provided that the person shall be under the direct supervision of a cannabis employee certified pursuant to Section 26141 who is responsible for supervising no more than one uncertified person. - (3) The Division of Labor Standards Enforcement may develop additional criteria governing this subdivision. - 26141.5. (a) The following shall constitute additional grounds for disciplinary proceedings, including suspension or revocation of the license issued pursuant to this chapter: - (1) The licensee willfully employs one or more uncertified persons to perform work as cannabis employees in violation of this section. - (2) The licensee willfully fails to provide adequate supervision of uncertified workers. - (3) The licensee willfully fails to provide adequate supervision of apprentices performing work pursuant to paragraph (1) of subdivision (c) of Section 26141. - (b) The Labor Commissioner shall maintain a process for referring cases to the Division of Medical Cannabis Regulation and Enforcement appropriate regulatory authority when it has been determined that a violation of this section has likely occurred.
-The Labor Commissioner shall have a memorandum of understanding with the Division of Medical Cannabis Regulation and Enforcement regulatory authorities in furtherance of this section. - (c) Upon receipt of a referral by the Labor Commissioner alleging a violation under this section, the Division of Medical Cannabis Regulation and Enforcement appropriate regulatory authority shall open an investigation.
+- (b) Individuals desiring to be certified shall submit an application for certification and examination. - (c) (1) Certification is not required for registered apprentices working as cannabis employees as part of a state-approved apprenticeship program.
+An apprentice who is within one year of completion of his or her term of apprenticeship shall be permitted to take the certification examination and, upon passing the examination, shall be certified immediately upon completion of the term of apprenticeship. - (2) Commencing January 1, 2019, an uncertified person may perform work for which certification is otherwise required in order to acquire the necessary on-the-job experience for certification provided that the person shall be under the direct supervision of a cannabis employee certified pursuant to Section 26141 who is responsible for supervising no more than one uncertified person. - (3) The Division of Labor Standards Enforcement may develop additional criteria governing this subdivision. - 26141.5. (a) The following shall constitute additional grounds for disciplinary proceedings, including suspension or revocation of the license issued pursuant to this chapter: - (1) The licensee willfully employs one or more uncertified persons to perform work as cannabis employees in violation of this section. - (2) The licensee willfully fails to provide adequate supervision of uncertified workers. - (3) The licensee willfully fails to provide adequate supervision of apprentices performing work pursuant to paragraph (1) of subdivision (c) of Section 26141. - (b) The Labor Commissioner shall maintain a process for referring cases to the appropriate regulatory authority when it has been determined that a violation of this section has likely occurred.
+The Labor Commissioner shall have a memorandum of understanding with the regulatory authorities in furtherance of this section. - (c) Upon receipt of a referral by the Labor Commissioner alleging a violation under this section, the appropriate regulatory authority shall open an investigation.
 Disciplinary action against the licensee shall be initiated within 60 days of the receipt of the referral.
-The Division of Medical Cannabis Regulation and Enforcement regulatory authority may initiate disciplinary action against a licensee upon his or her own investigation, the filing of a complaint, or a finding that results from a referral from the Labor Commissioner alleging a violation under this section.
+The regulatory authority may initiate disciplinary action against a licensee upon his or her own investigation, the filing of a complaint, or a finding that results from a referral from the Labor Commissioner alleging a violation under this section.
 Failure of the employer or employee to provide evidence of certification or apprentice status shall create a rebuttable presumption of violation of this provision.